chinmayajoshi/Face-and-Hand-Detection/readme.md

-# Playing around with Face Detection
+# Playing around with Face and Hand Detection

 ## Libraries: